lika85456/multiverse/README.md

 #### Google

 In your [google cloud console](`https://console.cloud.google.com/apis/credentials`) create a new project Multiverse.
-There set up your credentials .
+There set up your credentials.
 Provide:
 - Authorized JavaScript origins (`http://[domain]`) and;
 - Authorized redirect URIs (`http://[domain]/api/auth/callback/google` and `https://[domain]/api/auth/callback/google`).

 In local development use the domain `localhost:3000`, in production use the domain of your deployed application.
-Finally, fill in the `GOOGLE_ID` and `GOOGLE_SECRET` keys in the `apps/multiverse-ui/.env` file.
+Finally, fill in the `GOOGLE_ID` and `GOOGLE_SECRET` keys in the related `.env` file.

 #### GitHub
 GitHub requires the domain of the deployed application, so you cannot use it locally.
 In `Settings/Developer settings/OAuth Apps` create a new OAuth App `Multiverse`.